-Students work towards both Associated Board of the Royal School of Music theory and practical music examinations Grades from 1 to 8 as well as Trinity rock school and music theatre exams.
+Students work towards both Associated Board of the Royal School of Music (ABRSM) theory and practical music examinations Grades from 1 to 8 as well as Trinity rock school music exams.

 There is a very strong tradition of high quality extra-curricular music-making.
 Our choirs and ensembles meet regularly and work towards regular concerts, services and other performance opportunities.
 We expect those students receiving instrument or vocal tuition play an active role in the musical life of the school by joining a relevant ensemble.
-The music department currently runs the College Choir, Jazz band and orchestra, plus other ensembles led by the students themselves.
+The music department currently runs the College Choir, Jazz band, orchestra and samba groups, plus other ensembles led by the students themselves.
 Our ensembles are often invited to play at concerts and events outside school.

 Instrumental & Vocal Tuition

+There are instrumental and vocal tuition available to all students and KS 4 music students are expected to play a leading role in the music enrichment of the school.
 We have a dedicated team of peripatetic instrumental and vocal staff.
-Tuition is provided on a whole range of instruments – Flute, saxophone, clarinet, strings, piano, guitar, drums and voice.
+Tuition is provided on a range of instruments – Flute, saxophone, clarinet, strings, piano, guitar, drums and voice.

 For further information about Music qualifications please contact Mr D McAllister